SpoBo/dobiss2mqtt/README.md

 ### NXT
 Set dobiss.interface to NXT.

 Currently this is linked to the same protocol as AMBIANCEPRO.
 This might not be working correctly.
+Perhaps NXT also implements this older protocol.
+Let me know if this does not work.

+It appears NXT works via a [new API](http://support.dobiss.com/books/nl-dobiss-nxt/page/developer-api) via REST and WebSockets.
+This is not implemented currently.
+If you have an NXT system, and are not affraid to dig into the code a little bit, reach out on the [home assistant community](https://community.home-assistant.io/t/dobiss2mqtt/192310) and we can help you integrate it.

 ## Installation